Kota

 People who are formally employed or self-employed in Ireland pay PRSI contributions.

-To qualify for Maternity Benefit, self-employed individuals must meet the following contribution conditions over a 12-month period:
+As a self-employed individual, you must meet the following contribution conditions over a 12-month period to qualify for Maternity Benefit:

 Learn more about the PRSI contributions for Maternity Benefit.

-To certify your maternity leave, ask your doctor to fill out a Medical Certificate for Maternity Benefit (MB3 form) and approve the expected due date for the birth of your baby.
+If you’re self-employed in Ireland, your doctor must certify your maternity leave by filling out a Medical Certificate for Maternity Benefit (MB3 form) and approving the expected due date for the birth of your baby.

 Your doctor will not charge you for filling out the MB3 form.